petdance/bobby-tables/s/adodotnet.md

 * [return a single result](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-single-value-from-a-database)
 * [return a **data reader**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/retrieving-data-using-a-datareader), which allows reading a result set row by row in a forward-only direction

-[**Data adapters**]() make use of commands to fill **data sets** -- an in-memory representation of the data independent of any specific RDBMS -- and to manage the synchronization of data changes between the data set and the original data source.
+A [**data adapter**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter) serves as the bridge between the data source, and a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider.
+The data adapter makes use of commands in two ways:

+1. Fill the data set with data, using `SelectCommand`,
+2. Synchronize data changes between the data set and the data source, using `InsertCommand`, `UpdateCommand`, and `DeleteCommand`.

-To avoid SQL injection in ADO<i></i>.NET, do the following:
+To avoid SQL injection in ADO.NET, do the following:

 1. use placeholders for values in the SQL of the command, and
 2. add **parameters** to the command